kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 printer.Configuration.SetAutomaticTestRewrite(fileName => true);
 ```

-meaning that, for any unittest file executed, automatic re-writing of expected values is allowed.
+This instructs Stateprinter to automatically re-write expected values in the source code of the unit test, to reflect changes in the business code.
+The configuration above is quite liberal in allowing this rewrite to occur for any unit test file executed.
 Notice, that this is just one way to do the configuration.
-See section "best practices" for a superior approach.
+See section "best practices" for a superior approach, that take a little more explaining.

 ## 3.2 Create the test